Achiral nanostructures: perturbative harmonic generation and dichroism under vortex and vector beams illumination: Theoretical framework

 \subsection{Multipolar content of the vortex beams}

-First of all, let us note that according to the multipolar content of the vortex beams~\cite{Molina-Terriza2008-Determinationofthe} and helicity of particular multipolar combinations (Eq.~(53) in~\cite{Vavilin2024-ThepolychromaticT-m}), we are interested in the following combinations of vector spherical harmonics defined in~\cite{Bohren1998Mar}:
+{For further convenience, we introduce $m^{\text{in}}=|m|$.
+The multipolar content of vortex beams with particular helicity~\cite{Fernandez-Corbaton2012-Helicityandangular} and total angular momentum projection is known from literature} {(Eq.~(4) in~\cite{Molina-Terriza2008-Determinationofthe}} and Eq.~(53) in~\cite{Vavilin2024-ThepolychromaticT-m}).
+Thus, we are interested in the following combinations of vector spherical harmonics defined in~\cite{Bohren1998Mar} (see Appendix~\ref{sec:app:1}):